-Run in conjunction with local law firms and our Birmingham campus, this initiative is a free telephone advice service for employees with employment problems.
-You will gain experience in interviewing clients to obtain initial information in respect of the matter and then you will have the opportunity to observe a volunteer lawyer providing legal advice at one of our weekly Advice Clinics.
+Run in conjunction with local law firm, Knights, this initiative is a free advice service for clients with family law matters.
+You will gain experience in interviewing clients to obtain initial information in respect of the matter and drafting attendance notes.
+You will also observe a volunteer lawyer providing legal advice at one of our fortnightly FAM Advice Clinics.

-This Project was established with the support of the Talking Legal Student Society.
-Talking Legal aims to raise awareness of legal rights and responsibilities within the community by providing engaging workshops and presentations on various legal topics, such as Cyberbullying or Employment Law rights.
-You would work in a team to produce an interactive workshop on a legal topic, helping you to develop your team work, legal research and presentation skills.
+Streetlaw aims to raise awareness of legal rights and responsibilities within the community by providing engaging workshops and presentations on various legal topics, such as Sexting & Cyberbullying.
+You would work in a team to produce an interactive workshop on a legal topic, helping you to develop your teamwork, legal research and presentation skills.